mohitpunjabi/chessenger/README.md

  <tr>
   <td>`validateMoves`</td>
   <td>If set to `true` it, as the name suggests, validates the moves.
 So you can' move anything around anywhere.
-I've only validated pawns movement now, so if you move anything else your PC's gonna burn down.
+I've only validated pawns' movement now (except the queening), so if you move anything else, your PC's gonna burn down.
 I'm not kidding.
   <br>
   Default: `false`
   </td>